Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Experiment Result

 \subsection{Performance of SSRS}

-To evaluate the proposed SSRS framework, we compare it with several baseline approaches including supervised-based methods (RCP \citep{Kumar2019RewardConditionedP} and SORS \citep{Memarian2021SelfSupervisedOR}) as well as backbone reinforcement learning algorithms in both Atari and robotic environments.
+To evaluate the proposed SSRS framework, we compare it with several baseline approaches including supervised-based methods (RCP \cite{Kumar2019RewardConditionedP} and SORS \cite{Memarian2021SelfSupervisedOR}) as well as backbone reinforcement learning algorithms in both Atari and Robotics environments.
 Since this paper focuses on reward shaping, the backbone algorithms used are not the main emphasis.
-The backbone algorithms for Atari and Robotic environments are Soft Actor-Critic (SAC, \citet{haarnoja2019softactorcriticalgorithmsapplications}) and Deep Deterministic Policy Gradient (DDPG, \citet{Lillicrap2015ContinuousCW}), respectively.
-Several variants of the SSRS framework are employed, including SSRS-S, which uses double entropy augmentation, SSRS-C, which adopts the cutout method for data augmentation, and SSRS-M, which adopts the smooth method for data augmentation.
+The backbone algorithms for Atari and Robotics environments are Categorical DQN (C51, \cite{DBLP:conf/icml/BellemareDM17}), Soft Actor-Critic (SAC, \cite{haarnoja2019softactorcriticalgorithmsapplications}) and Deep Deterministic Policy Gradient (DDPG, \cite{Lillicrap2015ContinuousCW}).
+Several variants of the SSRS framework are employed, including SSRS-S, which uses entropy augmentation, SSRS-C, which adopts the cutout method for data augmentation, and SSRS-M, which adopts the smooth method for data augmentation.

+We selected five Atari games known for their sparse reward structures.
+For instance, in Seaquest, the player controls a submarine to rescue divers while avoiding underwater threats, with meaningful rewards occurring only upon successful rescues or eliminations.
+Similarly, in Kangaroo, the kangaroo character must navigate platforms to rescue its offspring, with rewards primarily tied to reaching specific objectives.
+Since these Atari environments operate on discrete action spaces, we first compare our method with the RCP algorithm, which is designed for discrete action settings.
+Comparisons with the SORS algorithm, developed for continuous action spaces, are deferred to later experiments in Robotics environments.
+The resulting learning curves and numerical results are presented in the figure and table below.